15700 Old Oak Ranch Road Sonora, CA 95370 | (209) 532–3691

 1, 2, 3, 4 or 5-Day Programs Available

 We believe the best place to learn about science is in a living laboratory: the outdoors!
-All Day Classes are 3.5 hours in length and are taught by our dedicated and qualified teaching staff.
+All Day Classes are 3 hours 15 minutes in length and are taught by our dedicated and qualified teaching staff.

 Our curriculum follows the Next Generation Science Standards and it is specifically designed for 4th, 5th, and 6th grade students.